LAHTeR/document_segmentation/README.md

 ### Architecture

-Both document segmentation and classification are based on page embeddings that are defined in the `PageEmbedding` class.
+Both document segmentation and classification are based on page embeddings -- defined in the `PageEmbedding` class --, and region embeddings -- defined in the `RegionEmbedding` class.
 The models are implemented in the `PageSequenceTagger` and the `DocumentClassifier` class respectively, both are sub-classes of the `AbstractPageLearner` class (see diagram below).
+These classes are used for document boundary detection and document type classification respectively.

+The `Inventory` class is the main data class.
+It holds sequences of pages and labels, and is inherited by the `Document` class, for using different labels.

+The `Sheet` class and its sub-classes are used for reading and processing the annotated data from CSV/Excel sheets as stored in the [annotations](document_segmentation/data/annotations/) directory.

-Details like layer sizes and other hyper-parameters are defined in [settings.py](document_segmentation/settings.py).
+(Hyper-)parameters like layer sizes and language model are defined in [settings.py](document_segmentation/settings.py).

 #### Classes Diagram